This post may contain affiliate links. Please read my disclosure policy.

-This One-Pot Apple Cider Braised Chicken with Brussels Sprouts and Bacon is the perfect fall meal!
+This Braised Apple Cider Chicken is made into a complete meal with Brussels Sprouts and Bacon.
+It’s the perfect one pan fall dinner recipe!
 Packed with vegetables and hearty autumn flavor, this dish will be the hit of any dinner, weekday or weeknight!
 Made in partnership with my friends at Farmer Focus.

 The salty bacon, sweet apple cider sauce, brussels sprouts, and perfectly cooked fall off the bone chicken is the ultimate flavor combination for when you are craving something comforting!
 I love this Braised Apple Cider Chicken for an easy weeknight meal that everyone will love.
 It’s dairy-free, grain-free, and low-carb, made with only a few simple ingredients and made into a compete one pan dinner.